vigetlabs/blendid/README.md

 - `images` moves images copies images from a source folder, performs optimizations, the outputs them into the build folder
 - `markup` doesn't do anything but copy an html file over from src to build, but here is where you could do additional templating work.
 - `watch` has `watchify` as a dependency, which will run the browserifyTask with a `devMode` flag that enables sourcemaps and watchify, a browserify add-on that enables caching for super fast recompiling.
 The task itself starts watching source files and will re-run the appropriate tasks when those files change.

+### Configuration
+All paths and plugin settings have been abstracted into a centralized config object in `gulp/config.js`.
+Adapt the paths and settings to the structure and needs of your project.

+### Additional Features and Tasks

 #### Icon Fonts